 Categories

 DEMOCRACY AND INCLUSION

-CLIMATE + CHANGE THROUGH DEMOCRACY AND INCLUSION: Colleagues from Bulgaria, Germany, Greece and Italy undertake a journey to understand ecological and climate change questions.
-They first dedicated its activities to trainers for adult education.
-They now include adult citizens living at the fringe of European capitals and of its society, too.
+CLIMATE + CHANGE THROUGH DEMOCRACY AND INCLUSION: Colleagues from Bulgaria, Germany, Greece and Italy are dealing with ecological and climate policy issues in order to be able to make them a subject of adult education.
+Their activities were initially aimed at adult educators.
+Now they also involve adult citizens who live on the periphery of European capitals and “on the edge” of their society.
 Why?
-Overcoming the ecological crisis with its various aspects needs social justice and democracy so that all citizens may accept the change and give it its shape.
-This requires a real inclusion.
+Addressing the ecological crisis with its various aspects requires social justice and democracy so that all citizens can accept change and help shape it.
+This requires true inclusion.

-We (will) give here impressions from transnational encounters in Rome, Athens, Sofia and Berlin as well as the produced results.
-The focus of the workshops are green urban development and waste reduction (Rome), CO2 and the – public – transport system (Athens), water (Sofia) and energy resp. access to resources (Berlin).
-The common exchanges result in an exhibition and a theatre performance to be published in Berlin in September 2023.
+Here we give impressions of transnational meetings in Rome, Athens, Sofia and Berlin as well as the results produced.
+The workshops focus on green urban development and waste reduction (Rome), CO2 and the – public – transport system (Athens), water (Sofia) and energy or access to resources (Berlin).
+The joint exchange will result in an exhibition and a theatre performance that will be presented in Berlin in September 2023.

-One result is already produced: an online course on various topics related to climate change and ecological challenges.
+One result is already available: an online course on various topics related to climate change and ecological challenges.
 See HERE.

+Categories